Links for Parents

 This Web site is one product of the Florida Department of Education’s Bright Beginnings initiative that provides teachers and parents with resources to help children in the Voluntary Prekindergarten (VPK) succeed in reading and mathematics.

-The Florida Early Learning and Developmental Standards for Four-Year-Olds (2011) describe skills that 4-year-old children should know and be able to do by the end of their prekindergarten year and are designed to guide prekindergarten administrators and teachers in designing and implementing appropriate early learning environments.
+The Florida Early Learning and Developmental Standards for Birth to Kindergarten (2017) describe skills that 4-year-old children should know and be able to do by the end of their prekindergarten year and are designed to guide prekindergarten administrators and teachers in designing and implementing appropriate early learning environments.

 All programs operated by the Department of Early Childhood Education use Conscious Discipline as a proven, comprehensive approach to building self-regulation and social/emotional skills in both adults and children.
 Conscious Discipline empowers teachers and parents with “the self-awareness, brain information, developmental knowledge and useable skills necessary to create safe, connected, problem-solving” classrooms and homes.
 Many free resources are available on the Conscious Discipline website.